getcft/aws-serverless-cf-template/README.md

 * AWSLambdaFullAccess
 * AmazonS3FullAccess

-*Note you can make these permissions more strict depending on you needs
+*Note you can make these permissions more strict depending on your needs